kcmr/code-sample/README.md

 > A wrapper element for [highlight.js](https://highlightjs.org/)

-Custom Element that uses [highlight.js](https://highlightjs.org/) for syntax highlighting.
+A themeable sample code snippet that uses [highlight.js](https://highlightjs.org/) for syntax highlighting.
 Forget to worry about spaces, indentation, HTML entities, etc.

 <!---